ubc/charts/mediawiki/README.md

 | `persistence.mediawiki.size`         | PVC Storage Request for MediaWiki volume | `8Gi`                                                   |
 | `resources`                          | CPU/Memory resource requests/limits      | Memory: `512Mi`, CPU: `300m`                            |

-The above parameters map to the env variables defined in [bitnami/mediawiki](http://github.com/bitnami/bitnami-docker-mediawiki).
-For more information please refer to the [bitnami/mediawiki](http://github.com/bitnami/bitnami-docker-mediawiki) image documentation.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,